Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

 \subsection{Statistical Algorithms}

-The statistical query learning model of Kearns \cite{Kearns:98} is a restriction of the PAC model \cite{Valiant84}.
-It captures algorithms that rely on empirical estimates of statistical properties of random examples of an unknown function instead of individual random examples (as in the PAC model of learning).
+The statistical query learning model of \citeAN{Kearns:98} is a restriction of the PAC model \citeP{Valiant84}.
+It introduces an oracle that allows a learning algorithm to obtain an estimate of the expectation of any bounded function of an example.
+A query to such an oracle is referred to as {\em statistical query}.
+Kearns showed that many known PAC learning algorithms can be expressed as algorithms using statistical queries instead of random examples themselves.
+The main goal of Kearns' model was to give a simple way to design algorithms tolerant to random classification noise.
+Since the introduction of the model SQ algorithms have been given for many more learning tasks and the model itself found applications in a number of other contexts such as differential privacy \citeP{BlumDMN:05,KasiviswanathanLNRS11}, learning on massively parallel architectures \citeP{ChuKLYBNO:06} and evolvability \citeP{Feldman:08ev}.

-In the same spirit, for general search, decision and optimization problems over a distribution, we define statistical algorithms as algorithms that do not see samples from the distribution but instead have access to estimates of the expectation of any bounded function of a sample from the distribution. \begin{definition}[$\STAT$ oracle] Let $D$ be the input distribution over the domain $X$.
+In the same spirit, for general search problems over a distribution, we define SQ algorithms as algorithms that do not see samples from the distribution but instead have access to a SQ oracle.
+The first SQ oracle we define is the natural generalization of the oracle defined by \citeAN{Kearns:98} to samples from an arbitrary distribution. \begin{definition}[$\STAT$ oracle] Let $D$ be the input distribution over the domain $X$.
 For a {\em tolerance} parameter $\tau > 0$, $\STAT(\tau)$ oracle is the oracle that for any query function $h: X \rightarrow [-1,1]$, returns a value \end{definition}

 The general algorithmic techniques mentioned earlier can all be expressed as algorithms using $\STAT$ oracle instead of samples themselves, in most cases in a straightforward way.
-We would also like to note that in the PAC learning model some of the algorithms, such as the Perceptron algorithm, did not initially appear to fall into the SQ framework but SQ analogues were later found for all known learning techniques except Gaussian elimination (for specific examples, see \cite{Kearns:98} and \cite{BlumFKV98}).
+We would also like to note that in the PAC learning model some of the algorithms, such as the Perceptron algorithm, did not initially appear to fall into the SQ framework but SQ analogues were later found for all known learning techniques except Gaussian elimination (for specific examples, see \citeP{Kearns:98} and \citeP{BlumFKV98}).
 We expect the situation to be similar even in the broader context of search problems over distributions.